The Elephant Language is endangered.

 Will my donation make a difference?

-Your donations are split between The David Sheldrick Wildlife Trust (DSWT) and ElephantVoices.
-The DSWT uses funds for the protection of elephants at a field level, conducting Anti-Poaching Operations, Aerial Surveillance, Mobile Veterinary Support, Habitat Security and undertaking the rescue and rehabilitation of orphaned milk dependent baby elephants, so that they can return to the wild when grown.
+Your donations are split between Sheldrick Wildlife Trust (SWT) and ElephantVoices.
+The SWT uses funds for the protection of elephants at a field level, conducting Anti-Poaching Operations, Aerial Surveillance, Mobile Veterinary Support, Habitat Security and undertaking the rescue and rehabilitation of orphaned milk dependent baby elephants, so that they can return to the wild when grown.
 ElephantVoices use funding to continue critical long-term elephant research, conservation and welfare work.

 What is the biggest threat facing elephants?